 - Level 2 elective

-- Students are able to (1) apply key concepts in morphological and syntactic description ; (2) demonstrate a knowledge of the diversity of morphological and syntactic structures across the world's languages ; (3) use established criteria to evaluate alternative analyses of given language data; (4) identify and describe, using appropriate terminology and notation, basic morphological and syntactic patterns in linguistic data; and (5) demonstrate an understanding of he concepts and arguments involved in the analysis and comparison of morphological and syntactic patterns across the world's languages no change to assessment.
+Students are able to (1) apply key concepts in morphological and syntactic description; (2) demonstrate a knowledge of the diversity of morphological and syntactic structures across the world's languages; (3) use established criteria to evaluate alternative analyses of given language data; (4) identify and describe, using appropriate terminology and notation, basic morphological and syntactic patterns in linguistic data; and (5) demonstrate an understanding of the concepts and arguments involved in the analysis and comparison of morphological and syntactic patterns across the world's languages.

 Indicative assessments in this unit are as follows: (1) tutorial preparation; (2) assignments; and (3) examination.
 Further information is available in the unit outline.